Random121/janban/README.md

 ## Instructions for Grader

 ### Console App

 - When you create a new kanban board, you have to specify the `completed column name`
     - This is the name of the column which holds cards you have completed
     - Any new column with this name will also become the completed column
 - The column marked with a `[D]` is the completed/done column
     - Cards which are done should be moved to this column if you want the kanban board statistics to work properly
 - The first column of the kanban board is designated as the backlog
     - New cards will always be added there, but they can be moved elsewhere after

 ### Graphical App

-- TODO
+- After loading a project, you can view a panel which displays the list of cards which were added to columns and the list of columns which were added to the kanban board.
+- You can generate the two required list actions by clicking any of the buttons at the top of the kanban board.
+Some examples include adding a card, filtering through the cards, and removing a column.
+- You can view the visual component (a logo image) on the main menu which appears right after opening the app.
+- You are given the option to save all user data if you close the project selection window.
+- You are given the option to load all previous user data on the main menu.

 ## User Stories